jdugoudr/n-puzzle/README.md

 6 7 8
 ```

-Has a cost of 4 to reach the final state :
+has a cost of 4 to reach the final state :
 ```
 1 2 3
 4   5